About Student Teaching (EDUC 650/655 or MUEP 680/685)

 Lawrence students have three options for student teaching placements:

-(1) In and around the Fox Cities : Most students complete their student teaching within easy driving distance of Lawrence.
+(1) In Appleton or a nearby Wisconsin school district: Most students complete their student teaching within easy driving distance of Lawrence.
 This facilitates the university supervisor's visits to observe the student and the student's participation in the weekly seminar on campus.
 Students who are student teaching in the local area may live in campus housing (if they have not yet graduated), in a university-owned apartment (the "blue box" near the athletic fields), or in their own private apartment, often shared with another student teacher.
-Students who have already graduated normally qualify for a 13th term tuition waiver for student teaching, paying only a registration fee of approximately $1,700.
+Students who have already graduated normally qualify for a 13th-term tuition waiver for student teaching, paying only a registration fee of approximately $1,715.

-(3) In a foreign country : Students who want overseas teaching experience have an opportunity to do so through Lawrence's partnership with a program for international education.
-Students may apply to do 9 weeks of student teaching in the Fox Cities followed by 9 weeks of student teaching in another English-speaking country (in North America, Europe, Asia, or Australia/New Zealand) or in a non-English-speaking country (for certification in teaching English as a second language).
+(3) International Student Teaching: Students who want experience teaching in another country have an opportunity to do so through Lawrence's partnership with a program for international education.
+Students may apply to do 9 weeks of student teaching in the Appleton area followed by 9 weeks of student teaching in another English-speaking country (in North America, Europe, Asia, or Australia/New Zealand) or in a non-English-speaking country for certification in teaching English as a second language.
 Students who participate in this program must, like all student teachers, prepare a Final Teaching Portfolio and submit it to the Education Department or Music Education Department at Lawrence for approval.

 Any student accepted for overseas student teaching must demonstrate satisfactory progress in the first 9 weeks of student teaching (done in the Fox Cities) in order to be permitted to go overseas for the second 9 weeks.
 Students who make less than satisfactory progress will need to stay in the Fox Cities for the remainder of their student teaching and will be responsible for their own expenses related to canceling or changing airline reservations.